coveo/source.coveo.com/_posts/2016-07-27-software-quality.md

 A setup that looks like the real thing really helps the developers to code and test potential pitfalls.
 There are a lot of tools that can help you standardize the build and deploy processes.
 To help you, you can check some tools like [gulp](http://gulpjs.com/), [msbuild](https://msdn.microsoft.com/en-us/library/dd393574.aspx), and [maven](https://maven.apache.org/) for the build process, and [npm](https://www.npmjs.com/), [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)), and [NuGet](https://www.nuget.org/) for your dependencies management.
 Typically, each language has its own way of doing things.

 When you know what your build process looks like, make it work into a continuous integration platform like [Jenkins](https://jenkins.io/), [Travis](https://travis-ci.org/) or [TeamCity](https://www.jetbrains.com/teamcity/).
-Those tools will build your project and make sure everyone can build it correctly and not only *On Their Machine<sup>TM<sup>*.
+Those tools will build your project and make sure everyone can build it correctly and not only *On Their Machine<sup>TM</sup>*.

 Overall, the processes must be so easy that any developer would be able to build and deploy to their dev environment.
 One person must not have the exclusive knowledge on how to build or deploy - there shouldn’t have any human single point of failure for these processes.